weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 This guide describes how to provision a cluster on the command line manually.
 If you prefer to jump ahead and see Weave Net in action, then refer to [Automating Cluster Provisioning ](#automate-cluster), where several helpful shell scripts are provided that automates this entire process.

-But if you prefer to work through setting up a swarm and use Weave Net, then see the following topics:
+But if you prefer to work through setting up a swarm using Weave Net, then see the following topics:

   * [Workflow for Setting up a Swarm](#work-order)
   * [Generate the Discovery Swarm Token](#swarm-token)